tifgan/stftGAN/README.md

 #### Requirements

-*We hightly recommend to work in a virtual environnement.*
+*We highly recommend to work in a virtual environnement.*

 You can simply install those packages with the following command:
 ```